martajablonska/Grid_page/README.md

 * Vanilla JavaScript

 ## To Do
-* Add polyfill for IE browser or creat new style for that browser (because of using grid on the page)
+* Add polyfill for IE browser or create new style for that browser (because of using grid on the page)
 * Create toggle to 'follow' and 'following' buttons

 ## Sources